Back To Search Results

 History and Physical

-Miliaria rubra is the most prevalent form of miliaria.
-The obstruction of eccrine ducts occurs in the deeper layers of the skin and involves an inflammatory response.
-This results in larger, erythematous papules and vesicles.
-A critical clinical diagnostic feature that helps differentiate miliaria rubra from folliculitis is minimal follicular involvement.
-If pustules are present, then miliaria rubra is called miliaria pustulosa and may indicate a bacterial infection.
-Because an inflammatory response is involved, patients may experience pruritic and painful symptoms.
-These symptoms may worsen during perspiration, causing more irritation.
-In neonates usually between the ages of 1 to 3 weeks, the groin, axilla, and neck are the most commonly affected areas.
-In adults, miliaria rubra is most likely seen in places where clothes rub on the skin such as the trunk and extremities.
-The face is usually spared.
-Superinfection with staphylococci may occur, and when impetigo or multiple abscesses are involved, the condition is called periporitis staphylogenes.[19]
+Miliaria rubra: This condition is the most prevalent form of miliaria and is characterized by the obstruction of eccrine ducts in the deeper layers of the skin, which triggers an inflammatory response.
+This leads to the formation of larger, erythematous papules and vesicles.
+A key clinical feature that helps differentiate miliaria rubra from folliculitis is the minimal involvement of hair follicles.
+When pustules are present, miliaria rubra is referred to as miliaria pustulosa, which may indicate a bacterial infection.
+Due to the inflammatory response, patients may experience pruritic and painful symptoms that can worsen during perspiration, leading to increased irritation.
+In neonates, typically between 1 and 3 weeks old, the groin, axilla, and neck are the most commonly affected areas.
+In adults, miliaria rubra is often seen in areas where clothing rubs against the skin, such as the trunk and extremities, while the face is usually spared.
+Superinfection with staphylococci can occur, and when associated with impetigo or multiple abscesses, the condition is known as periporitis staphylogenes.[23]

-Miliaria profunda, due to a deeper involvement of the skin at the dermal-epidermal junction, results in firm, large, flesh-colored papules that are also not centered around the follicles.
-The eruption may vary with symptoms from extremely pruritic to asymptomatic.
-Miliaria profunda is usually seen in patients with numerous previous episodes of miliaria rubra.
-The rash distribution in adults mainly involves the trunk, but the arms and legs may also be involved.
-The skin rash usually appears within minutes to hours of perspiration and resolves within an hour of sweating cessation.
+Miliaria profunda: Miliaria profunda results in large, firm, flesh-colored papules that are not centered around hair follicles due to their deeper involvement at the dermal-epidermal junction.
+The eruption can range from extremely pruritic to asymptomatic.
+This condition is often observed in patients with a history of multiple episodes of miliaria rubra.
+The rash typically affects the trunk in adults, but it may also involve the arms and legs.
+The rash usually appears within minutes to hours of sweating and resolves within an hour after sweating ceases.

-In both miliaria rubra and miliaria profunda, anhidrosis may occur in affected areas due to obstructed sweat glands.
-As such, heat exhaustion may occur due to ineffective thermoregulation in patients with largely affected areas and should be considered in the setting of a skin rash accompanied by hyperthermia.
+In both miliaria rubra and miliaria profunda, anhidrosis may occur in the affected areas due to obstructed sweat glands.
+Consequently, heat exhaustion can result from ineffective thermoregulation in patients with extensive involvement, and this should be considered when a skin rash is accompanied by hyperthermia.

 Evaluation

-Miliaria is a clinical diagnosis.
-Laboratory tests are often inconclusive and not helpful.
-Dermoscopy has been found to be a useful tool, particularly in people with darker skin, revealing large white globules with surrounding darker halos (white bullseye).[20]
-When in doubt, a skin punch biopsy can be useful to help with diagnosis.
-Please refer above to the histopathology section regarding findings.
-High-definition optical coherence tomography has assisted in finding the obstruction of the eccrine duct.[21]
+Miliaria is primarily diagnosed clinically, as laboratory tests are often inconclusive and generally not useful.
+Dermoscopy is a valuable tool, particularly for individuals with darker skin, as it can reveal large white globules with surrounding darker halos (white bullseye).[24]
+If the diagnosis remains uncertain, a skin punch biopsy may be helpful.
+High-definition optical coherence tomography can also assist in identifying the obstruction of the eccrine duct.[25]

 Treatment / Management

-With hot, sweaty conditions being the main risk factors for miliaria, general measures to decrease sweating, and eccrine duct blockage are warranted in the management of miliaria.
-This includes cooler environments, wearing breathable clothes, exfoliating the skin, removing skin occluding objects such as bandages or patches, as well as treating febrile illnesses.
+As hot and sweaty conditions are primary risk factors for miliaria, managing the condition involves implementing general measures to reduce sweating and prevent eccrine duct blockage.
+This includes creating cooler environments, wearing breathable clothing, exfoliating the skin, removing skin-occluding objects such as bandages or patches, and addressing febrile illnesses.

 Specific modalities for the treatment of miliaria are unique depending on the type.
-Miliaria crystallina is usually not treated as it is self-limited and usually resolves within 24 hours.
-Miliaria rubra treatment is geared towards decreasing inflammation, and therefore mild to mid-potency corticosteroids like triamcinolone 0.1% cream may be applied for one to two weeks.
-If miliaria pustulosa develops, topical antibiotics such as clindamycin are indicated to treat the superimposed bacterial infection.
+Miliaria crystallina usually does not require treatment, as it is self-limiting and typically resolves within 24 hours.
+Miliaria rubra is managed by reducing inflammation; thus, mild-to-mid-potency corticosteroids, such as 0.1% triamcinolone cream, may be applied to the affected areas for 1 to 2 weeks.
+If miliaria pustulosa develops, topical antibiotics such as clindamycin are used to address the superimposed bacterial infection.

-Very little information exists regarding the treatment of miliaria profunda except the general measures listed above.
-However, the results of a study have shown improvement of miliaria profunda with the combined use of oral isotretinoin 40 mg per day for 2 months and topical anhydrous lanolin.[22](B3)
+Limited information exists on the treatment of miliaria profunda beyond the general measures previously mentioned.
+However, studies have indicated that miliaria profunda may improve with a combined regimen of oral isotretinoin (40 mg/d for 2 months) and topical anhydrous lanolin.[26](B3)

 Differential Diagnosis